techworkersco/twc-site-berlin/_events/tech-conference-2026.md

 Berlin Tech Workers Coalition is co-hosting the largest English-speaking and tech worker-led conference in Germany, together with our trade union [ver.di](https://tech.verdi.de/).
 Previous editions were hold in [2022](https://techworkersberlin.com/events/tech-video-gaming-conference-in-berlin), [2023](https://techworkersberlin.com/events/tech-conference-2023), and [2025](https://techworkersberlin.com/events/tech-conference-2025).
 We are excited to organize it for a fourth time!

 Friday, 16 October 2026 is open to all [Works Council](https://techworkersberlin.com/works-councils) members (registration required).
-As a Works Council training under [BetrVG 37(6)](https://www.gesetze-im-internet.de/englisch_betrvg/englisch_betrvg.html#p0229), you can attend this training during working hours, and the conference fee is paid by your employer. 🚧 **Registration link** and **Works Council resolutions** will be uploaded as soon as possible.
+As a Works Council training under [BetrVG 37(6)](https://www.gesetze-im-internet.de/englisch_betrvg/englisch_betrvg.html#p0229), you can attend this training during working hours, and the conference fee is paid by your employer.

+🎯 **[Registration](https://verdi-bub.de/seminare/konferenzen-und-tagungen/tech-conference)** link includes cost confirmation form, resolution template

 <h2><a href="#schedule" id="schedule">Schedule</a></h2>